100 Notable alumni of

 -

-Rachel Lynn Lindsay-Abasolo is an American media personality and attorney.
+Rachel Lynn Lindsay is an American media personality, attorney and podcaster.
 She is best known for her role as a contestant on the twenty-first season of ABC's The Bachelor and as the lead of its spinoff, The Bachelorette, in its thirteenth season.
-She was the first African-American lead in the Bachelor franchise.
-Lindsay is married to the winner of her Bachelorette season, chiropractor Bryan Abasolo.
-She is a correspondent for Extra as well as a co-host of the Higher Learning podcast alongside Van Lathan on The Ringer platform.
+She was the first African-American lead in The Bachelor franchise.
+She was a correspondent for Extra from 2020 to 2023, and is a co-host of the Higher Learning podcast alongside Van Lathan on The Ringer platform.
 Lindsay was also a partial owner of the FCF Shoulda Been Stars Indoor Football Team.

 -